Derivative-free optimization is competitive for aerodynamic design optimization in moderate dimensions: Results and discussion

 \subsection{Unconstrained NACA0012}

 { } We begin with the unconstrained optimization of NACA0012 under inviscid conditions.
-The control point displacements are contained to $[-0.1, 0.1]$; for example, with $4$ control points, the domain $\mcl{X} = [-0.1, 0.1]^4$. \Cref{Cd-NACA0012} shows the drag coefficient (objective) history for $4$, $8$ and $16$ control points; notice that derivative-based methods have highly varying performance---\bfgs, \slsqp, and \tnc~rapidly converge to the minimum while \tc~are relatively slow.
+The control point displacements are contained to $[-0.1, 0.1]$; for example, with $4$ control points, the domain $\mcl{X} = [-0.1, 0.1]^4$. \Cref{Cd-NACA0012} shows the drag coefficient (objective) history for $4$, $8$ and $16$ control points; notice that derivative-based methods have highly varying performance -- \bfgs, \slsqp, and \tnc~rapidly converge to the minimum while \tc~are relatively slow.
 This exemplifies the fact that derivative-based methods can vary drastically in performance depending on the search direction $(\mathbf{p}_k)$ and step length $(\alpha_k)$ calculation.
-Derivative-free methods (\nm~and \bo) take longer to converge, while still being quite comparable to \tnc~in the $4$ control points case.
+Derivative-free methods (\nm~and \bo) take longer to converge, while still being quite comparable to \tc~in the $4$ control points case.

-Note that, for \bo~, we show the $\max,~\min$, and the average of $3$ repetitions with randomized seed points.
-It is worth noting that \bo~costs one objective evaluation per iteration in contrast to other methods which can consume additional evaluations to compute the search step and gradient (when applicable).
+Note that for \bo~, we show the $\max,~\min$, and the average of $3$ repetitions with randomized seed points -- the gray shaded regions emphasize the variabilty in the \bo~algorithm realizations.
+Recall that the unconstrained \bo~uses the EI~\cite{jones1998efficient} acquisition function.
+It is worth noting that \bo~costs one objective evaluation per iteration, in contrast to other methods, which can consume additional evaluations to compute the search step and gradient (when applicable).
 So, we compare convergence histories against the number of function (objective + gradient) evaluations in \Cref{feval-NACA0012}.
-Now notice that \bo~performs comparably to derivative-based methods, while outperforming \nm~in the cases with $8$ and $16$ control points.
-It should be noted that we assign equal cost for objective function and adjoint evaluation costs; however, in practice, the adjoint solver in SU2 tends to take significantly longer times to converge, while occasionally failing to converge.
+Now notice that \bo~performs comparably to derivative-based methods (particularly \tc), while outperforming \nm~in the cases with $8$ and $16$ control points.
+It should be noted that we assign equal costs for objective function and adjoint evaluation; however, in practice, the adjoint solver in SU2 tends to take significantly longer to converge, while occasionally failing to do so.
 Given these factors, we argue that \bo~is quite competitive for this 2D inviscid test case, despite not depending on gradient information.